 Using a food processor mix in the powdered sugar and shortening, until smooth and creamy.
 Add the egg yolks and mix.
 Add flour and pulse until you have a soft dough.

-- Sift the flour and powdered sugar, using a food processor mix in all the ingredients together and pulse until you have a smooth dough.
-Roll out the dough on a lightly floured area to 1/8" thick and use a cookie cutter to shape your dough and use a fork or a feather to gently pierce the top of the cookies, place in baking sheet and decorate with brewed saffron.
+Slightly dust your work surface with flour, roll out the dough to 1/8" thick and use a cookie cutter to shape your dough.
+Use a spatula to transfer the cookies to the baking tray, use a fork or a feather to gently pierce the top of the cookies, and decorate with brewed saffron and ground pistachios.

-- Bake in pre-heated oven for 12 minutes @350 F (175 c) or until the edges of the cookies are golden brown.
+Bake in preheated oven for 10 minutes or until the edges of the cookies are golden brown.
 Once cooled, keep in an airtight container in a cool place for up to two weeks.